BarShnider/alljobs-homeassignment/README.md

 ## Assumptions, Notes, and Design Decisions
 - MSSQL is hosted in a Docker container, which assumes that Docker is installed and running on the local machine.
+- It is assumed there is access to the SQL database using SQL Server Management Studio (SSMS), with the following login details:
+  - **Username**: `sa`
+  - **Password**: `Bar12345!`
+  - If access through SSMS is not available, there is a `Stored Procedures` folder in the repository that contains the necessary SQL scripts.

 - Basic input validation was handled on both the client-side and server-side.
 - Pagination was implemented on the frontend
 - The log file is stored as a text file on the server.
 I considered providing access via the API, but if the server goes down, the log file would be inaccessible, so I decided to keep it as a text file organized by date.